Rams Against Hunger (RAH) Program Overview

-- Applicants will be notified of their selection after no more than 1 week by the Assistant Director, Community Engagement & Volunteer Programs.
+- Applicants will be notified of their selection after no more than 1 week by the Rams Against Hunger Coordinator.
 Applications are accepted year-round and are accommodated on a first-come, first-serve basis.

 - Recipients can swipe their RamCard at any CSU dining hall.
 Hours and locations of CSU dining centers can be found here.

 - Recipients may reapply each semester.

 - Undergraduate students enrolled at Colorado State University and registered for 6 or more credits